 15. Side-Fringes for Blond Hair Men

 This hairstyle is one of the trending hairstyles as of now.
-All of the hair is directing towards one side with the bands falling over the forehead.
+All of the hair is directed towards one side, with the bands falling over the forehead.
 It looks amazing in blonde hair as the hair color is light and more of the hairstyle can be seen happening.

 16. Pointy Side Swept Fringes

 Men who like an extra edge to their haircut can go for a pointy front fringe look.
 The hair is cut into wispy layers that are pointy towards the end.
 The front fringe is falling over the face covering half of one side of the face.

 17. Messy Fringe with Glasses

 Fringe is an awesome hairstyle for men who wear glasses.
 Pointy fringes help in giving a man a nice frame to really make those eyeglasses pop out and make them look younger.